northern-information/mapcorps.net/collections/_logs/002-one-face.md

 - Tyler, maintain the emotional urgency of the edge.
 - Trent, find the pattern and fun in the intuition.

-These thoughts give us energy: Live coding as a concept, playing on the edge of our ability, creating and sharing a good time, portable systems and concepts, knowing just enough.
+These thoughts give us energy: live coding as a concept, playing on the edge of our ability, creating and sharing a good time, portable systems and concepts, knowing just enough.

 We relish the homework.